pathanjalisrinivasan/llm-apps/README.md

 A curated collection of awesome LLM apps built with RAG and AI agents.
 This repository features LLM apps that use models from OpenAI, Anthropic, Google, and even open-source models like LLaMA that you can run locally on your computer.

-## 🤔 Why Awesome LLM Apps?

-- 💡 Discover practical and creative ways LLMs can be applied across different domains, from code repositories to email inboxes and more.
-- 🔥 Explore apps that combine LLMs from OpenAI, Anthropic, Gemini, and open-source alternatives with RAG and AI Agents.
-- 🎓 Learn from well-documented projects and contribute to the growing open-source ecosystem of LLM-powered applications.

 ## 🚀 Getting Started

 1. **Clone the repository**